Hasan ibn Ali: Abdication

-The sources hostile to Hasan interpret his peace treaty with Mu'awiya I as a sign of weakness, saying that Hasan intended to surrender from the beginning.
+The sources hostile to Hasan interpret his peace treaty with Mu'awiya as a sign of weakness, saying that Hasan intended to surrender from the beginning.
 Some authors instead suggest that Hasan's decision to abdicate was motivated by the lure of the life of ease and luxury, while Western historians tend to criticise Hasan for ceding the caliphate.

 Other sources reject these criticisms, saying that Hasan's abdication was inevitable after the Kufans' mutiny, similar to Ali's acceptance of the arbitration proposal at Siffin (657).
 These sources contend that Hasan was motivated by the desire for unity and peace in the Muslim community, similar to Ali after Muhammad's death.
-Shia historians view Hasan's abdication as the only realistic course of action, given the Kufans' weak support and Mu'awiya I's overwhelming military superiority.
+Shia historians view Hasan's abdication as the only realistic course of action, given the Kufans' weak support and Mu'awiya's overwhelming military superiority.
 Their view is echoed by Veccia Vaglieri.
 Sunni sources maintain that Hasan abdicated because of his preference for peace and his aversion to bloodshed and bellicose politics.
 The first two of these three reasons are also given by the Shia Tabatabai.

-Muslim view
+In Islam

 Hasan is a member of the ahl al-bayt (Muhammad's family) and belongs also to the ahl al-kisa, namely, Muhammad, Ali, Fatima, and their two sons.
 While all Muslims revere the ahl al-bayt, it is the Shia who hold them in the highest esteem, regarding them as the rightful leaders of the Muslim community.